Mainville History, Family Crest & Coats of Arms

-England in the enormous movement of people that followed the Norman Conquest of 1066.
+The name Mainville was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Mainville family lived in Mandeville, near Valognes, Cotentin, Normandy.
 In Mandeville, the Norman Mainville family were nobles who possessed a castle and vast estates.
-The family name Mainville was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-Frequently, the Normans, such as the Mainville family, identified themselves by reference to the estates from which they came from in Northern France.

 Early Origins of the Mainville family